 False.
 Although they tend to be more active at night, they can feed anytime.
+As your local Bed Bug Exterminator Minneapolis, we can make sure you are protected at all times.

 Only dirty, cluttered rooms or houses get Bed Bugs.